dhpiggott/scala-json-rpc/README.md

                      data: Option[JsValue] = None): JsonRpcResponseError
 ```

-Note that `applicationError(…)` and `serverError(…)` validate the integer code passed in and will fail if it is not legal for the error type as per the JSON-RPC 2.0 spec.
+Note that `applicationError(...)` and `serverError(...)` validate the integer code passed in and will fail if it is not legal for the error type as per the JSON-RPC 2.0 spec.

 Notes on usage in Android projects
 ----------------------------------